mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 -5100 Geonee Consolidation War begins.
 -4900 Geonee Consolidation War ends.
 Vilani defeat the Geonee and Geonee worlds are incorporated into the Ziru Sirka.
 -4100 Most Geonee worlds depopulated and recolonized by Vilani.
 Geonee communities remain on only approximately 30 worlds in the Massilia sector.
--2408 The Interstellar Wars between the Terran Confederation and the Ziru Sirka begin.
+-2408 The Interstellar Wars between the [[Terra|Terran]] Confederation and the Ziru Sirka begin.
 -2234 Four Solomani battle fleets strike deep into the Ziru Sirka towards the Masslia sector.
--2228 The Geonee revolt against the Ziru Sirka with Terran support.
+-2228 The Geonee revolt against the Ziru Sirka with [[Terra|Terran]] support.
 -2219 The Interstellar Wars end with the collapse of the Ziru Sirka.
 -2204 The Rule of Man begins.